NatalyCoding/momentum/README.md

 # momentum

-A landing page with the time that we can interact with and save our name/focus to local storage
+This project is a landing page which includes a time that we can interact with.
+Also we can save our name and focus to local storage.